MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 This is because the contract drafted by the other party typically includes terms that are favorable to them.
 Therefore, it is almost unheard of to sign their contract without any revisions.

 Both parties expect to create the contract through negotiation, based on the initial draft, by asserting their positions and making compromises.
-Negotiating does not negatively impact the impression you make on the other party.
+Engaging in reasonable negotiations generally does not harm your relationship with the other side.

 Aim for contract terms that are advantageous to your company and engage in negotiations proactively.